-The model user can specify for [WDOC] ON which implies using that the withdrawal frequency, WDOF, on following card is in days.
+For [WDOC], the model user can specify ON, which implies that the withdrawal frequency, WDOF, on following card is in days.
 If ONH is used, the WDOF is in hours.
 If ONS is used, WDOF is in seconds.

 The information can also be used to link output from one waterbody to a downstream waterbody.
 The model uses the minimum timestep necessary to maintain numerical stability throughout the entire system.
-In many cases, breaking up a system of waterbodies into separate models can allow each waterbody to run at its own minimum rather than being restricted by a minimum in another waterbody.
+In many cases, breaking up a system of waterbodies into separate models allows each waterbody to run at its own minimum rather than being restricted by a minimum in another waterbody.
 These output files can be used as input files for the downstream waterbodies.
-When using this option, the user should investigate how if the frequency of output from one waterbody is the same as the integrated response, since this output is instantaneous.
+When using this option, the user should investigate if the frequency of output from one waterbody is the same as the integrated response, since this output is instantaneous.

-If there is one output located at the withdrawal output segment [IWDO], like a structure, the output files will be called qwo_segXX.YYY, two_segXX.YYY, cwo_segXX.YYY, and dwo_segXX.YYY, where XX is the segment number, q is for flow, t is for temperature, c is for concentration, d is for derived concentrations, and YYY is the filetype given for the wdo output file (if one chooses, wdo.csv, then YYY=csv).
+If there is one output located at the withdrawal output segment [IWDO], like a structure, the output files will be called qwo_segXX.YYY, two_segXX.YYY, cwo_segXX.YYY, and dwo_segXX.YYY, where XX is the segment number, q is for flow, t is for temperature, c is for concentration, d is for derived concentrations, and YYY is the filetype given for the wdo output file (if one chooses, wdo.csv, in which case YYY=csv).
 If there is a structure, withdrawal and a pump at this segment, the combined flows and flow-averaged temperature and concentrations will be written to these files.
 In addition, output files are written for each separate outlet.
-In this case there will also be written the following files (if WDO output is wdo.csv): qwo_str1_segXX.csv, qwo_wd1_segXX.csv, qwo_pmp1_segXX.csv, two_str1_segXX.csv, two_wd1_segXX.csv, two_pmp1_segXX.csv, cwo_str1_segXX.csv, cwo_wd1_segXX.csv, cwo_pmp1_segXX.csv, and similarly for the derived concentrations for the structure, withdrawal and pump withdrawals.
-Similarly named output files are provided for gates, spillways and pipes if they are located at the withdrawal output segment [IWDO].
+In this case the following files will also be written (if WDO output is wdo.csv): qwo_str1_segXX.csv, qwo_wd1_segXX.csv, qwo_pmp1_segXX.csv, two_str1_segXX.csv, two_wd1_segXX.csv, two_pmp1_segXX.csv, cwo_str1_segXX.csv, cwo_wd1_segXX.csv, cwo_pmp1_segXX.csv; and likewise, for the derived concentrations for the structure, withdrawal, and pump withdrawals.
+Similarly named output files are provided for gates, spillways, and pipes if they are located at the withdrawal output segment [IWDO].